 By night, Blanc’s expert mixologists serve up an array of innovative cocktails.
 The stunning space has been designed by Greek Architect Panteloukas Giorgos.

 The interiors ooze elegance at every turn.
 Here, marble floors perfectly accommodate the high ceilings, atmospheric lighting, and handmade wooden furnishings.

 Where: Fragkon 2, Thessaloniki 546 26

-You can find these places all over Greece, but in Thessaloniki in particular, you can find plenty of mezedopoleio spots with great reputations.
+You can find mezedopoleio places all over Greece.
+However, Thessaloniki is particularly renowned for them.
+Here you can find plenty of mezedopoleio spots with great reputations.

 Where: Panagias Faneromenis 33, Thessaloniki 546 32

 Bantis is not a restaurant per se, but a bougatsa specialist.
-Bougatsa is a Greek stuffed pastry that originated here in Thessaloniki, and Bantis is supposedly one of the best places in town to try it.
+Bougatsa is a Greek pastry that originated here in Thessaloniki.
+Locals will tell you that Bantis is one of the best places in town to try it.

-Phillipos Bantis is the current owner of the Bantis family bougatsa place, prepares all pastries by hand.
-Established in 1969, there are many Thessalonikians that will come here, and only here, for their pastry fix.
+Phillipos Bantis is the current owner of the Bantis family bougatsa place (est. 1969).
+He prepares all of the pastries by hand.
+There are many Thessalonikians that will come here, and only here, for their pastry fix.

 Roots Food and Culture

 Meat is a prominent part of Greek food culture.
 Consequently, vegetarians and vegans may feel that their options are limited.
 Rest assured, this is not the case.